 Project configuration Тад Description Required isProvideRuntimeContext Identifies, if set to true, that a project provides a runtime context.
-The default value is defined in the application.properties file.
-No isProvideVariations Identifies, if set to true, that a project provides variations.
-The default value is defined in the application.properties file.
-No

-Тад Description Required serviceName Defines a service name.
+No The default value is defined in the application.properties file. isProvideVariations Identifies, if set to true, that a project provides variations.
+No The default value is defined in the application.properties file. serviceName Defines a service name.
 No The service name defined in the file is displayed for a deployed project in the embedded mode only.
 Otherwise, the service name is derived from its path.
 A default pattern is "{deployment_configuration_name}/{project_name}". serviceClass Defines a service class.
 If it is not defined, a generated class is used.
 No rmiServiceClass Define a service class to be used by RMI publisher.
 Yes, if RMI is used version Defines a service version.
 No url Defines URL for a service.
 No annotation Template Class Name Defines an interface being used as a template to annotate dynamic generated interface class.
 No groups Defines a list of comma-separated groups used for this project.
 No publishers Defines a list of publishers for a project.
-No configuration Is used as extension point for custom service configuration.
+Available values are as follows: No RESTFUL RMI KAFKA If the publisher list is empty, the service is deployed as a Java object without network API defined.
+This can be useful if deploying multiple projects in one deployment where some of these projects must not define the network API. configuration Is used as extension point for custom service configuration.
 No lazy-modules-for-compilation Defines a list of modules to be loaded in case lazy loading mechanism is used.
 Module names can contain Ant path expressions.
 No jackson.serializationInclusion Serialization option for JSON based services.
 No jackson.defaultDateFormat Used to define date format is used in JSON.
 No jackson.caseInsensitiveProperties Deserialization option for JSON based services.
 No jackson.failOnUnknownProperties Deserialization option for JSON based services.
-For more information on this property, see Configuring JSON Payload Serialization and Deserialization.
+For more information on this property, see Configuring JSON Payload Serialization and Deserialization .
 No

-Тад Description Required jackson.propertyNamingStrategy Used to configure names of out Supported attribute name strate put spreadsheet attributes. egies are as follows: Strategy Description org.openl.rules.serialization. spr.LowerCamelCaseStrategy All name elements, excluding the first one, start with a capitalized letter, followed by lowercase ones.
+Project configuration Тад Description Required jackson.propertyNamingStrategy Used to configure names of out Supported attribute name strate • • Strategy Description org.openl.rules.serialization. spr.LowerCamelCaseStrategy All name elements, excluding the first one, start with a capitalized letter, followed by lowercase ones.
 The first letter is lowercased, and there are no separators.
-Example: columnName. org.openl.rules.serialization. spr.SnakeCaseStrategy All letters are lowercase with underscores used as separators between name elements. org.openl.rules.serialization. spr.LowerCaseStrategy Example: columnname_rowname.
-All letters are lowercase with no separators.
-Example: columnname. org.openl.rules.serialization. spr.UpperCamelCaseStrategy All name elements start with a capitalized letter, followed by lowercase ones, and there are no separators. ···· Example: ColumnNameRowName.
+Example: columnName. org.openl.rules.serialization. spr.SnakeCaseStrategy All letters are lowercase with underscores used as separators between name elements.
+Example: columnname_rowname. - org.openl.rules.serialization. spr.LowerCaseStrategy All letters are lowercase with no separators.
+Example: columnname. - org.openl.rules.serialization. spr.UpperCamelCaseStrategy All name elements start with a capitalized letter, followed by lowercase ones, and there are no separators. - Example: ColumnNameRowName. rootClassNamesBinding Defines a list of classes for auto defined classes and properly reg matically define inheritance between gistering them.
+No